-Phishing attacks are one of the most dangerous, and the most common, email threats that modern organizations are facing.
-Over half of attempted phishing attempts were successful in 2019, as attackers continue to exploit our dependence on email communication in an increasingly digital world.
+Phishing attacks are one of the most dangerous, and the most common, email threats that modern organizations are facing, with lost or stolen credentials accounting for a quarter of all successful breaches as attackers continue to exploit our dependence on email communication in an increasingly digital world.
 But what do phishing attempts look like?

 What Is Phishing Awareness Training?

-Phishing attacks slip through gaps in legacy email gateway solutions to target end users directly.
+Sophisticated phishing attacks can slip through even the most powerful email gateway solutions to target end users directly.
 As the threat of these attacks grows, organizations are looking for new ways to protect their users.
 One way of doing this is by implementing awareness training.

 Phishing awareness training teaches users how to identify suspicious emails, and how to apply best practices in response to receiving them.
 They usually involve users taking a virtual training course, usually made up of scenario-based videos and quizzes.
 Once they’ve completed the course, the user is tested with simulated phishing emails.
 If they don’t report the emails, administrators can assign them further training.